 - Doppio: Start challenging the clauses that you do not understand, by saying “what does this clause do?“

-- Cappucino: What you wrote is what you meant… so write your own contract and keep control of the meaning of your contracts (don’t delegate the running of your business to a lawyer to turn into something bog standard).
+- Cappucino: What you wrote is what you meant… so write your own contract and keep control of the meaning of your contracts (don’t whine: read before you sign).

 How often do you agree to work together but the contract halts the process?
 If your contract is becoming a business prevention mechanism, my tip is to remember that a contract is just a tool to help you do business, and you should fix your contracts and use a great tool.
 Don’t be scared of your contracts!